beave/meer/doc/source/configuration.rst

 Meer keeps track of its actions in the ``meer.log`` and its position in the Sagan or Suricata EVE output file through a "waldo" file.
 This means that Meer will need an area to record data to.
-The default location of these files are in the ``/var/log/meer`` directory.
+The default location of these files is in the ``/var/log/meer`` directory.
 You will need to create and assign this directory the proper rights.

 Making directories & assigning rights::